cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/kill_command.rst

       Limit potentially matching processes to those
       running on the specified *tty*.

-   .. option:: killall -l

-      List the names of the available signals and exit, like in :command:`kill -l`.

-   .. option:: -m

-      Match the argument procname as a (case sensitive) regular expression against the names of processes found.
-CAUTION!
-This is dangerous, a single dot will match any process running under the real UID of the caller.

    .. option::  -z

       Do not skip zombies.
 This should not have any effect except to print a few error messages if there are zombie processes that match the specified pattern.
       See more about :doc:`Zombie Process </programmer_note/linux_system_call/fork_info>`.